nasa-pds-engineering-node/pds-registry-app/src/site/markdown/registry-design.md

 1. Search service submits a query for artifact(s) via the Registry service API.
 2. Registry service accepts the query and returns metadata for one or more artifacts from the underlying metadata store matching the criteria.

+---

+# Requirements

+The architecture definition phase of the PDS4 project resulted in the decomposition of the system into several elements [3].
+The Registry service derives from the Catalog/Data Management element, which was derived from requirements 2.2.2 and 2.6 of the PDS Level 1, 2, and 3 Requirements document [1].
+The following level 3 requirements are relevant to this service:

+2.2.2   PDS will track the status of data deliveries from data providers through the PDS to the deep archive 2.6.2   PDS will design and implement a catalog system for managing information about the holdings of the PDS 2.6.3   PDS will integrate the catalog with the system for tracking data throughout the PDS 2.8.2   PDS will maintain a distributed catalog system which describes the holdings of the archive 2.8.3   PDS will provide standard protocols for locating, moving, and utilizing data, metadata and computing resources across the distributed archive, among PDS nodes, to and from missions, and to and from the deep archive

+In addition to the level 4 and 5 requirements specified below, the Registry service must also comply with the general service-based requirements found in the General System SRD document [5].

+## Level 4 Requirements

+The level four requirements in PDS represent subsystem or component requirements at a high level.
+The following requirements pertain to the Registry service:

+**L4.REG.1** - The system shall maintain distributed registries of artifacts.
+(2.6.2, 2.8.2)

+Ideally, each PDS Node that maintains a repository of data will have a corresponding registry.

+**L4.REG.2** - The system shall federate the registries.
+(2.8.2)

+To federate is to form a single centralized unit from a number of entities, within which each keeps some internal autonomy.

+**L4.REG.3** - The system shall register artifacts of a data delivery into an instance of the registry.
+(2.2.2, 2.6.2)

+A data delivery consists of artifacts including but not limited to data, document and software.

+**L4.REG.4** - The system shall allow for management of the metadata associated with registered artifacts.
+(2.6.2)